-I love it when a few simple ingredients can come together to create something truly delicious and I think rice krispie treats are one of those magical ingredient combinations.
-It’s literally four simple ingredients but together they become a new magical thing that is simultaneously melt-in-your-mouth, soft and chewy, and also light and crispy.
+I love it when a few simple ingredients can come together to create something truly delicious and I think this rice krispie treats recipe is one of those magical ingredient combinations.
+It’s literally four simple ingredients but together they become a new magical thing that is simultaneously melt-in-your-mouth, soft and chewy, but also light and crispy.
 They’re just *mwuah* perfection.
-I like to make mine a little extra soft so that sweet marshmallow melts away to the crispy rice cereal within.
+I like to make my rice krispie treats a little extra soft so that sweet marshmallow melts away to the crispy rice cereal within.
 You won’t be cutting the roof of your mouth on these babies!
 Just soft, gooey, marshmallowy goodness!

 How to Keep Rice Krispie Treats Soft

-There’s nothing worse than a rice krispie treat that is rock hard.
-To make sure your rice krispie treats are marshmallowy soft and delicious, follow these tips:
+There’s nothing worse than a rock-hard rice krispie treat.
+To make sure your rice krispie treats are pillowy soft and delicious, follow these tips:

-- Make sure to use enough marshmallows (if you follow the recipe below you should have no problem).
+- Use plenty of marshmallows (if you follow the recipe below you should have no problem).
+Marshmallows are what keep the bars soft and chewy.

 - Use fresh marshmallows.
 If they’re kind of dry or stale, that will affect how soft your rice krispie treats turn out.